MicrosoftDocs/altspace-vr/altspace-vr/explore/host-events.md

     - We recommend at least two people for a single-room event.
     - It’s always helpful to have someone checking things like email (or relevant support channels) during the event, so no guest is left behind.
   - Clear communication with your guests is important.
 Help attendees understand how to:
-    - Download AltspaceVR: install AltspaceVR [here](https://altvr.com/get-altspacevr/), and check for the [mininum hardware specs](/windows/mixed-reality/altspace-vr/getting-started/system-requirements).
+    - Download AltspaceVR: install AltspaceVR [here](https://altvr.com/get-altspacevr/), and check for the [minimum hardware specs](/windows/mixed-reality/altspace-vr/getting-started/system-requirements).
     - [Create an Account](beginners-guide.md#creating-accounts) in AltspaceVR.
 If you’re using the Groups feature, we recommend asking your guests to first create AltspaceVR accounts and then send you their usernames to add to the Group.
     - Find your event: share your event’s [entry code](beginners-guide.md#entry-codes), offer your guests instructions on [how to navigate the menu](beginners-guide.md#main-menu).
     - Reach out to your team if they need support: share your best support contact and contact method.